 - Assistance in obtaining employment, HiSET, High School diploma and higher education

 - Assistance to obtain your permit, license, or citizenship

-Services provided by our Housing Services Coordinator includes a process involving assessments, goal planning, budgeting, applications, housing search and placement planning and therefore can take up to several months to achieve permanent housing.
-For immediate housing needs, please contact our 24-hour helpline to discuss emergency sheltering options.
+The Housing Services Coordinator works with victims on assessments, goal planning, budgeting, applications, housing search and placement planning.
+It can therefore take up to several months to achieve permanent housing.
+For immediate housing needs, please contact our 24-hour helpline to discuss emergency shelter options.

 For more information about this service call the helpline at 1-800-559-2927 or call 207-795-6744 and ask to speak to the Housing Services Coordinator.